Response Details

 (1) "address" describes the holder's address;

-(2) "locked" describes whether the tokens owned by the holder are locked.
+(2) "is_locked" describes whether the tokens owned by the holder are locked.
 "1" means true; "0" means false;

 (3) “tag” describes the address's public tag.
 Example: Burn Address/Deployer;